2018-2019 School Year Sports Physicals

 Elementary FamiliesIt is advisable that an extra set of clothes be kept in a student’s locker or backpack.
 Students may have accidents, spill drinks, or drop food on themselves and it would be easier for the student to change into their own clothes.
 We have some extra clothes in the Health Office but sizes 5 to 7 are in short supply.

 Health NewsPlease contact the Health Office with any new health concerns regarding your child.
-For example: Recent changes in your child’s medication, any hospitalizations, recent surgery/procedures, pneumonia, bronchitis, etc.See the contact information above.Starting the 2016-2017 School Year all students entering 7th and 12th grades must have the meningococcal vaccine.
-More information available Here.
+For example: Recent changes in your child’s medication, any hospitalizations, recent surgery/procedures, pneumonia, bronchitis, etc.See the contact information above.NYS requires all students in grades PreK, Kindergarten, first, third, fifth, seventh, ninth, and eleventh, and new students to have physicals.

 What Happens if my Child Becomes Ill?The school nurse will make every attempt to make contact with a parent/guardian should a student become ill while in school and need to go home.
 If a parent/guardian cannot be contacted, the nurse will then attempt to contact a person on the student’s emergency contact list.
 The nurse will sign the student out with an “early dismissal” and the student will be required to sign out with the main office.
 A student who is ill should report to the health office for the proper procedure to be followed.
 The Health Office will not accept early dismissal arrangements made from a student’s own personal cell phone.
 Student use of a personal cell phone is prohibited during the school day.